Updated September 25, 2019

-Here then are 10 of the hottest new gravel bikes you need to know about from Cannondale’s Topstone to the stainless steel beauty from Condor Cycles.
+Here then are 10 of the hottest new gravel bikes you need to know about from Cannondale’s Topstone Carbon to Condor Cycles latest and lightest gravel bike.

 If you prefer skinny slick tyres, be sure to check out the 10 hottest road bikes of 2019.

-US brand Cannondale has entered the gravel bike market properly now with the new Topstone, a range of aluminium bikes packed with all the details we’d expect on a bike designed to be able to do everything from a bikepacking weekend to daily commuting duties.
+US brand Cannondale entered the gravel bike market properly with the aluminium Topstone bikes, then followed up with carbon versions, including the Topstone Force eTap above, with 30mm of built-in suspension.
+This a range of bikes packed with all the details we’d expect on bikes designed to be able to do everything from a bikepacking weekend to daily commuting duties.

 The Levarg (gravel backwards) is a new aluminium gravel and adventure bike available in three builds priced from £1,100 to £2,300.
 The high price of the top-end model is due to the fitment of the Fox AX suspension fork and a dropper post, two components that help to blur the lines between a road and mountain bike.